 Testing Apex classes and triggers becomes accessible in the in-built environment for running test cases.
 You can simply create a test class, run a test, and see the complete code coverage for your class.
 The indicator shows the lines that have been covered.

-When To Use Apex?
+When to use Apex?

 Salesforce is a combination of point-and-click automation tools and programming with Apex.
 Although you can do anything with Apex, using it at every chance is not advisable.
 If there are tasks that are easily performed with tools like Flow and Process Builders, it is better to use them instead.